Reviewed and Approved:

 Application Process to the MD/MBE dual degree program

 Information sessions by Rice Bioengineering faculty with OEP staff are held each Fall term.
-Students interested in this dual degree option are strongly encouraged to attend these
+Students interested in this dual degree option are strongly encouraged to attend these sessions.

-Program details and application materials are available on the website.
+Program details and application materials are available on the MMS website.
 Application materials must be submitted by December 31.

-To attend the Rice MBE program, students must submit a request for a one-year Leave of Absence (LOA) from the medical school.
-The timing of the LOA is typically May-April to reflect the MMS fourth-year term, but students should work with OASA to determine the dates of the LOA request.
+To attend the Rice University MBE program, students must submit a request for a one-year Leave of Absence (LOA) from the medical school.
+The timing of the LOA is typically May-April to reflect the MMS fourth year term, but students should work with OASA to determine the exact dates of the LOA request.
 All Incomplete grades must be satisfactorily resolved and any courses, modules, and clerkships requiring repeat or remediation must be successfully completed prior to starting the MBE program of study.
 Students will be registered as full-time students at Rice University during the time of the MBE program and will have limited privileges at MMS.
-Students who are on a LOA from the medical school cannot simultaneously take MMS classes.

 Finances